 A robust program of monitoring and reporting the effectiveness of the transportation demand management program including tracking of shuttle usage, if implemented, and the peak hour vehicle trips generated from residential and office portions of the Project.

-The Council finds that the Petitioner has provided a projection of project-generated traffic which is a fair and reasonable projection for the Site and that the Petitioner has further agreed to implement, supplement and/or revise the traffic demand management plan so as to achieve a traffic generation within the projected amounts.
+The Council finds that the Petitioner has provided a projection of project-generated traffic that has been reviewed and validated by the City’s peer-reviewer.
+The Petitioner has agreed to implement and further supplement and/or revise a traffic demand management plan that will reduce the projected amount of traffic.

-The Council finds that the Petitioner’s traffic studies and implementation plan have been appropriately prepared and have been reviewed by the City’s peer reviewer and Planning Department, and while recognizing existing traffic conditions on Needham Street by taking into account the multi-faceted transportation demand management plan to be implemented by the Petitioner and the monitoring and adjustment process to be adopted, the access to the Site over the surrounding streets is appropriate for the types and numbers of vehicles involved.
+The Council finds that the Petitioner’s traffic studies and implementation plan have been appropriately prepared and have been reviewed by the City’s peer reviewer and Planning Department.

-The Council finds that in addition to the traffic demand management plan proposed by the Petitioner, the Petitioner has proposed to contribute $5,000,000 towards a program of offsite traffic mitigation as suggested by the Planning Department and referred to in the conditions to this Order, which program will significantly enhance traffic planning within the area of the Project.
+The Council finds that in addition to the traffic demand management plan proposed by the Petitioner, the Petitioner will contribute $5,000,000 towards a program of offsite traffic mitigation as suggested by the Planning Department and referred to in the conditions to this Order, which program will enhance traffic planning within the area of the Project.

 PARKING FINDINGS